Madison's queer-friendly, multigenerational,

 "My heart swells as we soften, sing, and listen."

-Do your best to arrive a little before our start time.
-We will begin promptly at 7:00.
+Do your best to arrive a little before our start time to properly settle in and greet your friends.
+We begin promptly at 7:00.
 This time is for you, and being on time allows you and your co-singers to make the most of it.
+If you can't make it on time, no problem.
+Just come in quietly and join right in when you arrive.

-Always ask if you'd like to touch another person at choir.
+Always ask if you want to touch another person at choir.
 Be prepared for and celebrate a "no" if you receive one.
-Simple touch is occasionally invited during certain warmup activities, and you will always have an opportunity to opt out of those experiences if you like, with no pressure.
+Simple touch is occasionally invited during certain warmup or singing activities, and you will always have an opportunity to opt out of those experiences if you like, with absolutely no pressure.

 Be sure to bring a water bottle with you!
 Healthy singing requires proper hydration.

 We will spend time both sitting and standing.

-Recordings for this session's songs can be found HERE.
+Recordings for this session's songs are available the entire semester and can be found HERE.

 Choir dues operate on a sliding scale basis -- $115 - $160.
-Choose the amount that works for you!
-Dues cover 20 hours of class time, online recordings, facilitator travel and expenses, venue cost, special events, and feeds the ongoing thread of possibility and liveliness of the group.
+Dues cover 20 hours of class time, online recordings, facilitator expenses, venue cost, special events, and feeds the ongoing thread of possibility and liveliness of the group.
 No one is turned away for lack of funds!
 Need-based scholarships are available upon request.
-For full payment information and sliding scale guidelines, including the in-person cash payment pricing, view our registration form below! *Refunds available up to the term start date only.*
+BIPOC community members are invited to use the Reparations element of the sliding scale.
+To review sliding scale guidelines, view our registration form below! *Refunds available up to the term start date only.*

 Maiahaus is a converted church community arts space located at 402 E Mifflin, Madison.
 Arrive with plenty of time to find street parking.
 Carpooling encouraged!

 The spring season will close Monday May 11 with a community sharing of our music for family, friends, and the wider community to celebrate all we've done together, share in the joy with us, and replenish our choir scholarship fund!